The bishops of the Church of Ireland at the General Synod in Galway

-However, despite the increasing popularity of celebrations such as the Chinese New Year, which was celebrated in Temple Bar Square, Dublin, this year [Friday 20 January 2012], we know very little about the religious beliefs and practices of the majority of Chinese people here.
+However, despite the increasing popularity of celebrations such as the Chinese New Year, which is being celebrated in Temple Bar Square, Dublin, tomorrow evening [Friday 20 January 2012], we know very little about the religious beliefs and practices of the majority of Chinese people here.

 Despite their visibility, the number of Nigerians in Ireland is probably lower than many of the public estimates.
 Of the 30,000 Africans thought to be in Ireland, about 20,000 are probably Nigerians.
 They suffer racism not only from Irish-born people but from other Africans too.
 Yet they make a positive contribution to public life in Ireland: Rotimi Adebarai became Ireland’s first black mayor in June 2007 in Portlaoise.
 Other African communities in Ireland include people from DR Congo, Sierra Leone, Somalia and Sudan.

 The Romanian population is largely Dublin-based.
 There may be 20,000 Romanians in Ireland, although the numbers are dropping significantly at the moment, according to the priests of the Romanian Orthodox Church.